QCrypt/website-2023/README.md

 5. Edit the markdown source files with ending .md in the /content/ subdirectory to make changes to the site.
 You might also have to edit .json and .yml files in the /data/ subdirectory.
 As long as the hugo server is running, your changes should be visible immediately at http://localhost:1313/.

-6. Using a suitable editor like [Atom](https://atom.io/) allows to easily search across all source files, and will help finding the correct file to edit if you want to make specific changes.
+6. Using a suitable editor like [Visual Studio Code](https://code.visualstudio.com/) or [Atom](https://atom.io/) allows to easily search across all source files, and will help finding the correct file to edit if you want to make specific changes.

 7. When you are happy with the result, commit the changes to the master branch.
-The site is then automatically deployed to https://qcrypt2023.netlify.com/ and accessible under https://2022.qcrypt.net .
-If you have the proper rights, you can see the deployment logs on [netlify](https://app.netlify.com/sites/qcrypt2022/deploys).
+The site is then automatically deployed to https://qcrypt2023.netlify.com/ and accessible under https://2023.qcrypt.net .
+If you have the proper rights, you can see the deployment logs on [netlify](https://app.netlify.com/sites/qcrypt2023/deploys).

 ## Customizing the theme
-The theme is located at https://github.com/QCrypt/devfest-theme-hugo-2023
+The theme is located in the themes/devfest-theme-hugo subdirectory.

 First, install [yarn](https://yarnpkg.com/lang/en/docs/install/).